nravik/nravik/README.md

 - GenAI, RAG, LLMS
 - Databricks ecosystem and cloud-native data patterns

-## 👯 Looking to collaborate on
-- Open source

 ## 📫 How to reach me
 - LinkedIn: (https://www.linkedin.com/in/nravik)
 - Email - ravi071011@gmail.com